 LOCAL MEMBER AWARDS

 Virginia PTA is pleased to offer program recognition awards to PTA/PTSA local units.
-There is one awards package and local units can apply for more than one award.
-The deadline is February 28, 2019.
-Download the 2018-19 Awards Nomination package here.
+The deadline is April 1,2020 for all awards.
 Available awards are:

-Family Engagement – This award is given to a PTA unit for its efforts in building parent and family engagement within the school and community.
+pdf Family Engagement (167 KB) – This award is given to a PTA unit for its efforts in building parent and family engagement within the school and community.

-Male Engagement – This award recognizes a Local PTA unit for outstanding efforts in increasing meaningful activities and programs for male role models while promoting student achievement and community involvement.
+pdf Male Engagement (157 KB) – This award recognizes a Local PTA unit for outstanding efforts in increasing meaningful activities and programs for male role models while promoting student achievement and community involvement.

-Diversity & Inclusion – This award is given to the PTA unit that demonstrates outstanding efforts in meaningful activities and programs that support diversity and inclusion.
+pdf Diversity & Inclusion (161 KB) – This award is given to the PTA unit that demonstrates outstanding efforts in meaningful activities and programs that support diversity and inclusion.

-Power Partner (Elementary and Secondary Principal) – These awards are recognize principals (elementary and secondary) from across the Commonwealth of Virginia who have shown that a strong family-school partnership is key to student success!
+pdf Power Partner (Elementary and Secondary Principal) (152 KB) – These awards recognize principals (elementary and secondary) from across the Commonwealth of Virginia who have shown that a strong family-school partnership is key to student success!

 Local unit must be in good standing to be eligible for any award.
 Questions?
 Contact email@example.com